“Change is not mandatory. Neither is survival”.

 2. Governance Events and Cadences

 Each event in the transformation governance framework is a formal opportunity to inspect and adapt transformation artifacts.
 These events are specifically designed to bring transparency to the state of transformation.
 Transparency enables inspection which in turns enables adaptation.
-Events operate on a regular cadence to reduce overhead and complexity.
+Transformation governance events operate on a regular cadence to reduce overhead and complexity.

 Transformation governance is provided via a series of events designed to support the following activities:

 - Planning.
 For example plan in 90-day increments.
-Each increment will have a set of objectives for what is to be accomplished.
+Each increment will have a set of objectives (or OKRs) for what is to be accomplished.
+Inputs to each transformation increment are derived from the transformation roadmap and transformation backlog.
 If you are already doing some kind of ‘Quarterly Planning’, or ‘PI Planning’, ART Backlogs should contain transformation activities as deliverables for the next PI.

-- Weekly/Bi-Weekly/Monthly progress checkpoints.
-Check progress vs. the Transformation Plan.
+- Bi-Weekly/Monthly progress checkpoints.
 These events should be highly data driven – use Burn-Up/Burn-Down charts to help visualize the state of the backlog.
 Make adjustments to plans based on what is learned at each checkpoint.

-- Review/Demo transformation objectives achieved at end of each increment.
+- Inspect & Adapt Workshops.
+Review/Demo transformation objectives achieved at end of each transformation increment.

 4. Measurement